jnidzwetzki/jnidzwetzki/README.md

 I am Jan, a software developer and computer scientist with a focus on distributed databases and distributed systems.

-- 🔭 I’m currently working on BBoxDB a distributed key-bounding-box-value database.
-BBoxDB is a NoSQL database for multi-dimensional data implemented from scratch.
+- 🔭 I’m currently working on [BBoxDB](https://bboxdb.org) - a distributed key-bounding-box-value database for multi-dimensional data implemented from scratch.
+In addition, I work activively on [PostgreSQL Lock Tracer](https://github.com/jnidzwetzki/pg-lock-tracer/blob/main/README.md) - a tool collection to gain deep insights into PostgreSQL's locking activities and troubleshoot performance-related issues.

 - 🌍 You can find more about my and my projects on my [website](https://jnidzwetzki.github.io/about/)